-- A Discrete-Event (DE) simulator assumes that the time is continuous and an event may occur at any time.
-As event is 2-tuple with a value and a time stamp indicating when the event is supposed to be handled.
-Components in a DE simulation react to input events and produce output events.
-In node-level simulators, a component can be a sensor node, and the events can be communication packets; or a component can be software module within and the events can be message passing among these nodes. - Typically, components are causal, in the sense that if an output event is computed from an input event, then the time stamp of the output should not be earlier than that of the input event.
-Non-causal components require the simulators to be able to roll back in time, and worse, they may not define a deterministic behavior of a system. - A DE simulator typically requires a global event queue.
-All events passing between nodes or modules are put in the event queue and sorted according to their chronological order.
-At each iteration of the simulation, the simulator removes the first event (the one with earliest time stamp) from the queue and triggers the component that reacts to that event. - In terms of timing behaviour, a DE simulator is more accurate than a CD simulator, and as a consequence, DE simulators run slower.
-The overhead of ordering all events and computation, in addition to the values and time stamps of events, usually dominates the computation time. - CD simulations usually require less complex components and give faster simulations.
-DE simulations are sometimes considered as good as actual implementations, because of their continuous notion of time and discrete notion of events. - There are several open source or commercial simulators available.
-One class of these simulators comprises extensions of classical network simulators, such as ns-2, J-Sim (previously known as JavaSim), and GloMoSim/ Qualnet.
-The focus of these simulators is on network modelling, protocol stacks, and simulation performance. - Another class of simulators, sometimes called software-in-the-loop simulators, incorporate the actual node software into the simulation.
-For this reason, they are typically attached to particular hardware platforms and are less portable.
-Example include TOSSIM for Berkeley motes.
+- Synchronous languages, which are typically used in control system designs rather than sensor network designs, do allow cyclic dependencies. - ◆ They use a fixed-point semantics to define the behavior of a system at each tick. - Unlike CD simulators, DE simulators assume that the time is continuous and an event may occur at any time. - An event is a 2-tuple with a value and a time stamp indicating when the event is supposed to be handled.
+Components in a DE simulation react to input events and produce output events. - In node-level simulators, a component can be a sensor node and the events can be communication packets; or a component can be a software module within a node and the events can be message passings among these modules. - Typically, components are causal, in the sense that if an output event is computed from an input event, then the time stamp of the output event should not be earlier than that of the input event. - Noncausal components require the simulators to be able to roll back in time, and, worse, they may not define a deterministic behavior of a system. - ✤ A DE simulator typically requires a global event queue.
+All events passing between nodes or modules are put in the event queue and sorted according to their chronological order. - At each iteration of the simulation, the simulator removes the first event (the one with the earliest time stamp) from the queue and triggers the component that reacts to that event. - In terms of timing behavior, a DE simulator is more accurate than a CD simulator, and, as a consequence, DE simulators run slower. - The overhead of ordering all events and computation, in addition to the values and time stamps of events, usually dominates the computation time. - At an early stage of a design when only the asymptotic behaviors rather than timing properties are of concern, CD simulations usually require less complex components and give faster simulations. - Partly because of the approximate timing behaviors, which make simulation results less comparable from application to application, there is no general CD simulator that fits all sensor network simulation tasks. - We have come across a number of homegrown simulators written in Matlab, Java, and C++.
+Many of them are developed for particular applications and exploit application-specific assumptions to gain efficiency. - DE simulations are sometimes considered as good as actual implementations, because of their continuous notion of time and discrete notion of events.

+- There are several open-source or commercial simulators available.
+One class of these simulators comprises extensions of classical network simulators, such as ns-2, J-Sim (previously known as JavaSim), and GloMoSim/QualNet. - The focus of these simulators is on network modeling, protocols stacks, and simulation performance. - ✤ Another class of simulators, sometimes called software-in- the-loop simulators, incorporate the actual node software into the simulation. - For this reason, they are typically attached to particular hardware platforms and are less portable.
+Examples include TOSSIM for Berkeley motes and Em (pronounced em star) for Linux-based nodes such as Sensoria WINS NG platforms.